State-Based Confidence Bounds for Data-Driven Stochastic Reachability Using Hilbert Space Embeddings: Kernel and Parameter Selection

 \subsection{Parameter Selection}

-Tighter bounds may be possible by identifying a strict upper bound on the elements of $\beta(x, u)$, which in turn are influenced by the parameters $\rho$, the upper bound on the kernel function, $\lambda$, the least-squares regularization coefficient in \eqref{eqn: regularized least-squares problem}, and $\ell$, a positive lower bound on the eigenvalues of $(\Psi \Psi^{\top} + \lambda M I)$.
+Tighter bounds may be possible by identifying a strict upper bound on the elements of $\beta(x, u)$, which in turn are influenced by the parameters $\rho$, the upper bound on the kernel function, and $\lambda$, the least-squares regularization coefficient in \eqref{eqn: regularized least squares problem}.

-The value of $\rho$ is determined primarily by the choice of kernel and its parameters, and can be tuned by minimizing the complexity term $\mathscr{C}(\mathscr{H}_{\mathcal{X}})$.
+The value of $\rho$ is determined primarily by the choice of kernel and its parameters, and can be tuned by minimizing the complexity term $\mathscr{C}(\mathscr{H})$.
 The value of $\lambda$ affects the convergence rate associated with the uniform finite sample bound.
 The convergence guarantees in \cite{song2009hilbert} and \cite{grunewalder2012modelling} typically depend upon $\lambda$ going to zero as the number of observations increases.
 See \cite{caponnetto2007optimal, de2005model} for a discussion of optimal values of $\lambda$.
-Lastly, $\ell$ is determined in large part based on $\lambda$, with lower values associated with tighter bounds.